AgoraIO-Extensions/Agora-Flutter-SDK/example/README.md

 ## Overview

-The API-Example-ReactNative project is an open-source demo that will show you different scenes on how to integrate Agora SDK APIs into your project.
+This project is an open-source demo that will show you different scenes on how to integrate Agora SDK APIs into your project.

 Any scene of this project can run successfully alone.